 Know that immigration policy governs work, paid and unpaid internships, and volunteer experiences.
 Policies differ among countries.
-Consult the embassy website of the country of interest, as these policies are updated without notice.
+Consult the Visa Information page as well as the consular website of the country of interest, as these policies are updated without notice.

-Contact Eric Melniczek (Career & Internship Services) for recommended methods of applying and interviewing for temporary and permanent positions abroad.
+Contact the Office of Career & Internship Services for recommended methods of applying and interviewing for temporary and permanent positions abroad.